Discover frill-free luxury in the San Juan Mountains.

 Hayden Backcountry Bree house pup

-Our twelve-year-old house pup, Bree, is a friendly, adventurous, and calming presence at the lodge.
+Our honorary house pup, Bree, was a friendly, adventurous, and calming presence at the lodge.
+She passed at age 15.
 She’s skied every line at least five times more than any guest ever will, and is always more than happy to show you the way.